 Demand More From Your Brand Strategy

 Brand strategy is not a transcription service.
 Yet, too many agencies and product marketers treat it like one.
 They show up, ask stakeholders to regurgitate everything they already know, nod along, and then – like some kind of overpriced parrot – play it all back in a fancy deck as if they’ve cracked the code.
 This isn’t strategy.
-It’s laziness disguised as process.
+It’s laziness disguised as process, a mistake we see too often from agencies claiming to be B2B brand strategy specialists.

 Brand strategy can’t be done in an echo chamber

 A real brand strategy isn’t just a reflection of what’s inside the company.
-It’s an outside-in perspective – rooted in actual market insights, competitive intelligence and customer realities that push beyond what’s already been said a hundred times in internal meetings.
+It’s an outside-in perspective – rooted in actual market insights, competitive intelligence and customer realities that a strong B2B marketing agency brings to the table.

 But too many agencies and product marketers skip this step.
 Instead, they make the client do all the work, then act like they’ve delivered something new.
 It’s a waste of time, a waste of budget, and – worst of all – a wasted opportunity.

-A real strategic partner doesn’t just hold up a mirror.
-They bring a fresh perspective.
+A successful brand strategy agency doesn’t just hold up a mirror.
+It brings a fresh perspective.
 Ask yourself:

 • Is your agency asking hard questions?
 Or just validating what you already believe?